 In this definition Γ is the gamma function and defined by:

-A Gamma function is an extension of factorial function to real and complex numbers (Milton et al., 1974).
-The concentration parameter, , in is proportional to inverse of variance (Teh, 2010).
+A Gamma function is an extension of a factorial function to real and complex numbers (Milton et al., 1974).
+The concentration parameter, , in is proportional to the inverse of the variance (Teh, 2010).
 Therefore, places a probability distribution over π which itself is a probability distribution.

 A Dirichlet distribution, like all other discrete distributions, can be represented by two sets of parameters: locations of the impulse functions and their corresponding weights.
 The impulse functions are often referred to as atoms.
 For example, in a binomial distribution, there are exactly 2 atoms, x=0 and x=1, and two corresponding weights, P(x=0) and P(x=1).